hyperifyio/goresearch/README.md

 # Secure-at-rest cache profile (dedicated cache volume + strict perms)
 docker compose --profile secure-cache up -d research-tool-secure

+# TLS profile (HTTPS termination with self-signed certs for local development)
+docker compose --profile tls up -d research-tool-tls
 ```

+The TLS profile provides optional HTTPS termination via Caddy reverse proxy with self-signed certificates.
+This is useful for testing TLS connectivity locally.
+The research tool will connect to the LLM and SearxNG services through HTTPS endpoints (ports 8443 and 8444) with SSL verification disabled for the self-signed certificates.

 ### Environment variables
 Compose will read a local `.env` file when present and also respects exported shell variables.
 Useful settings: